amylzting/whattodo/docs/UserGuide.md

 ![GUI_component](images/whattodo_home.png)

-The functionalities available in the current version of WhatToDo? are:
+The functionalities available in the current version of WhatToDo are:
 1. Adding tasks
 2. Deleting tasks
 3. Editing tasks